Wanderingidea/ATtinyTRNG/README.md

 A small generic True Random Number Generator has been made by combining two random sources on a ATtiny85 board.

 ### Purpose:<br>
 This True Random Number Generator produces high quality non-deterministic random numbers.
-As an example, these numbers can be used to seed a high speed (deterministic) pseudo random number generator.
+As an example, these numbers can be used to seed a fast (deterministic) pseudo random number generator.

 ### Method:<br>
 The xored stream of random bytes made from the 4 available ADCs on a ATtiny85 MCU are combined with the xored stream of